 With the introduction of Open Banking APIs that support payments, you don’t have to sacrifice automation technology due to expensive third-party intermediary fees.
 Open Banking APIs establish real-time payment rails between your banking institutions and your cash management platform, empowering you to initiate and send payment and beneficiary information directly to your banking institution.
 This way, the payment request is created within the cash management platform, but the payment processing is done directly at the bank – effectively eliminating the need for a third-party intermediary to process payments and take a cut.

-This approach to payments enables you access to the automation benefits that billing automation and streamlining platforms provide.
+This payment approach enables you access to the automation benefits that billing automation and streamlining platforms provide.
 Instead of paying large third-party fees or processing payments in multiple bank portals, you can track and initiate payments via ACH, wire, and RTP in one secure cash management platform.

 - Features the automation benefits billing automation and streamlining platforms provide without the added third-party processing fees